BACK

 Housing market crashes are a scary yet inevitable part of the economy.
 Typically, market crashes are characterized by a sudden drop in home buying demand—this can happen for a variety of reasons, but most commonly from a recession in which many would-be homebuyers lose their jobs.
 A drop in demand can also occur from extremely high mortgage rates.

 In Arkansas, demand is not an issue this area currently suffers from.
 The exodus from cities with a heightening cost of living and lessening inventory keeps Arkansas cities stocked with new residents.
-According to Redfin, 16.3% of homes in Arkansas sold above list price, indicating a healthy and competitive demand for property.
-Mortgage rates are moderate as well, pointing towards a stable housing market for the foreseeable future.
+Redfin reports that a large portion of homes in Arkansas still sell at or above list price, reflecting competitive pockets of activity even as inventory has increased and markets have cooled from pandemic-era peaks.
+With mortgage rates moderating and prices rising at a slower pace, the state’s housing market appears stable and sustainably competitive rather than overheated.

 Forecast for The U.S. Housing Market